AckerlyXu/heima/articles/backup/backup-azure-backup-sharepoint.md

 2. Double-click the SharePoint recovery point to show the available SharePoint catalog information.

+    > [!NOTE]
-    > [AZURE.NOTE] Because the SharePoint farm is protected for long-term retention in Azure, no catalog information (metadata) is available on the DPM server.
+    > Because the SharePoint farm is protected for long-term retention in Azure, no catalog information (metadata) is available on the DPM server.
 As a result, whenever a point-in-time SharePoint content database needs to be recovered, you need to catalog the SharePoint farm again.

 3. Click **Re-catalog**.